CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 ###ExecutionRuntimeServices
-The ExecutionRuntimeServices provide a way to communicate with the **score** engine during the execution of an [ExecutionPlan](#/docs#executionplan).
+The ExecutionRuntimeServices provide a way to communicate with Score during the execution of an [ExecutionPlan](#/docs#executionplan).
 During an execution, after each [ExecutionStep](#/docs#executionstep), the engine will check the ExecutionRuntimeServices to see if there have been any requests made of it and will respond accordingly.
-These services can be used by a language written on top of **score** to affect the runtime behavior.
+These services can be used by a language written on top of Score, as CloundSlang does, to affect the runtime behavior.

 The ExecutionRuntimeServices can be injected into an [ExecutionStep's](#/docs#executionstep) action or navigation method's arguments by adding the `ExecutionRuntimeServices executionRuntimeServices` parameter to the method's argument list.